edsonbollis/Citrus-Pest-Benchmark/README.md

     return load
 ```

-See also the code for our [Weakly Supervised Learning Method](https://arxiv.org/pdf/2004.11252.pdf)
+See  the code for our [Weakly Supervised Learning Method](https://arxiv.org/pdf/2004.11252.pdf) in our repository.

 ### Additional Information